-The Company has a secured promissory note receivable from CytoBioscience for \$1,112,524, plus interest paid monthly at the per annum rate of (8%) on the principal amount.
+The Company had a secured promissory note receivable from CytoBioscience for \$1,112,524 ("2017 Promissory Note"), plus interest paid monthly at the per annum rate of (8%) on the principal amount.
 Unpaid principal and unpaid accrued interest on the note were due and payable on February 28, 2020.
 In 2019, CytoBioscience and its parent company, InventaBioTech, paid interest in the first quarter due through April 2019.
-The Company has not received any payments from CytoBioscience since the first quarter of 2019.
-The Company has evaluated the feasibility of repayment and has concluded that it is probable that the Company will be unable to collect all amounts due according to the contractual terms of the receivable.
+The Company had not received any payments from CytoBioscience since the first quarter of 2019.
+The Company had evaluated the feasibility of repayment and concluded that it was probable that the Company would be unable to collect all amounts due according to the contractual terms of the receivable.
 During 2019, the Company recorded a loss on this note for the uncollected balance.